Simultaneous Inference for Time Series Functional Linear Regression

 \end{theorem}

-\cref{thm} states that the JSCB achieves the correct coverage probability asymptotically under the corresponding regularity conditions.
-In particular, \eqref{eq_compare} establishes the rate of the bootstrap approximation to the weighted maximum deviation of $\bm{Z}_n^c$.
-More specifically, the first term on the right hand side of \eqref{eq_compare} captures the magnitude of Gaussian approximation error, the second term represents the multiplier bootstrap approximation error and the last term is related to the estimation error.
-Condition (\ref{c4}) in \cref{thm} imposes a lower bound on $c$ and upper bound on $\lambda$ in order to obtain an under-smoothed estimator.
-The constraints on $c$ and $\lambda$ in Condition (\ref{c4}) are mild.
-For example, if $\bm{X}_i(t),~\bm{\beta}(t) \in \mathcal{C}^1$, $\gamma=4$ based on the normalized Legendre polynomials and $q,\tau\to \infty$, the parameter should be chosen as $(n/\log(n))^{\frac{1}{5}} \ll c\ll n^{\frac{2}{9}}$ and $\lambda\ll \left(\log(n)/n\right)^{\frac{12}{5}}$ such that the approximation error goes to 0.
-Condition (\ref{c5}) is a mild assumption on the weight function.
+\cref{thm} states that under certain regularity conditions, the JSCB achieves the correct coverage probability asymptotically.
+In particular, $\chi_n$ captures the rate of the bootstrap approximation to $\bm{Q}_n^z(t,\lambda)$, including the Gaussian approximation error, multiplier bootstrap approximation error, and estimation error; see Section E.1 of the supplemental material for its detailed representation.
 The rate $m=\bigO(n^{1/3})$ is the optimal one that balances the bias and variance of the bootstrapped covariance matrices.
-Thanks to the fact that Theorem 1 in Section A of the supplemental material and the above \cref{thm} are established uniformly over all weight functions in $\mathcal{G}$, the JSCB achieves asymptotically correct coverage probability without assuming that $\widehat{g}_{nj}(t)$ is a uniformly consistent estimator of $\mbox{Std}(\widetilde\beta_j(t))/\int_0^1\mbox{Std}(\widetilde\beta_j(s))\,ds$ as long as $\widehat{\bm{g}}_{n}(t)\in\mathcal{G}$ almost surely.
+Since Theorem C.1 in Section C of the supplemental material and \cref{thm} above are established uniformly over all weight functions in $\mathcal{G}$, the JSCB achieves asymptotically correct coverage probability without assuming that $\widehat{g}_{nj}(t)$ is a uniformly consistent estimator of $\mbox{Std}(\widetilde\beta_j(t))/\int_0^1\mbox{Std}(\widetilde\beta_j(s))\dee s$ as long as $\widehat{\bm{g}}_{n}(t)\in\mathcal{G}$ almost surely.
 Hence the multiplier bootstrap is asymptotically robust to inconsistently estimated weight functions.
 The price one has to pay for inconsistently estimated weight functions is that the average width of the JSCB may be inflated.

-For i.i.d. data pairs $(\bm{X}_i(t),Y_i)$, there is no need to choose the block size and $m$ reduces to 1.
-In this case the multiplier bootstrap converges faster and the corresponding result is summarized below.